Article I Introduction

 - The Honor Code Committee may impose, among others, the sanctions listed below, either singularly or in combination, as it deems appropriate:

-- Admonition: An oral censure that he or she is violating or has violated the Honor Code.
+- Admonition: An oral censure that the student is violating or has violated the Honor Code.

 - Warning: Notice, in writing, that continuation or repetition of conduct found wrongful, within a period of time stated in the warning, may be the cause for the imposition of a more severe sanction.